Admitting to yourself that the person you have strong feelings for doesn’t love you back is devastating and difficult to achieve.

 Spend time with friends

-That is exactly why you should spend as much time with your friends as possible if you’re trying to learn how to stop caring about someone.
+That is exactly why spending time with your best friends and family members will help you learn how to stop caring about someone.

 Your friends are there to hear you out, help you overcome this crisis, and brighten up your days.